Tell us where your bite is (arm, leg, nose, whatever)

 - Will definitely post some hopefully relieving pics of wound after hopefully a few days

-Rod Brouhard, First Aid Guide, says:
+Rod Brouhard, About.com First Aid, says:

 This reader is concerned with the care he's getting and in such a remote place and quite frankly, I don't blame him.
 Unfortunately, boils come from many causes and figuring out if it is an infection vs a spider bite requires a lab test to look for bacteria.
 In the case of some infections -- like MRSA -- cutting and draining the boil or blister is an important step.